raphipod/Caramel/README.md

 First of all, Caramel is not a custom Minecraft client.
 It's a vanilla Fabric modpack with custom configs, that keeps the changes to a minimum, and makes Minecraft an enjoyable experience once again.

+The goal is a high framerate and due to the ever rising system requirements every new version, this hopefully enables players with weaker systems to play the game with a playable framerate.

 It's packaged in the MMC format, so all Minecraft Launchers should be able to import it!
 (Only tested with PrismLauncher/MultiMC)